MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 The Terms of use page shows a count of the users who have accepted and declined.
 These counts and who accepted/declined are stored for the life of the terms of use.

-1. In Microsoft Azure, in **Identity Governance > Terms of use**, locate your terms of use.
+1. In Microsoft Azure, in **Identity Governance > Terms of use**, locate and click on your terms of use.

-2. For a terms of use, select the numbers under **Accepted** or **Declined** to view the current state for users.
+2. On the **Terms of use document details** pane, you will find numbers under **Users accepted** or **Uers declined** sections.

     ![Screen image displaying the terms of use with the Accepted and Declined columns highlighted](./media/lp4-mod1-terms-of-use-accept-decline.png)

-3. In this exercise you may not have any accepted or declined terms of use.
+3. In this exercise you may not have any accepted or declined terms of use values appear yet.
 In the following example, the **Accepted** value was selected.
 You can see the reported user information for those that have accepted the terms of use.

     ![Terms of use consents pane listing the users that have accepted](./media/accepted-tou.png)

-4. On the **Terms of Use Consents** page select **Download** to download a consents report.
+4. On the **Terms of use document details** pane, select the number under  **Users accepted** to download a consents report.

+5. In the **Terms of use content** pane, select **Download** to download a consents report.
+Note how you can filter results using the **Decision** drop down.

-5. On the **Identity Governance | Terms of Use** page, highlight **Testing terms of use** and select **View selected audit logs** to view the audit logs activity.
+6. On the **Identity Governance | Terms of Use** page, select **Testing terms of use** (do not click the name of the ToU but just to the right of the name) select **View selected audit logs** to view the audit logs activity.

-#### Task 4 - What terms of use looks like for users
+#### Task 4 - What terms of use looks like for users (no actions to complete)

 1. Once a terms of use is created and enforced, users who are in scope will see the terms of use page.